iamatulsingh/iamatulsingh.github.io/_posts/2023-12-29-image-inquisition-eksclustergames.md

 ```
 {: .prompt-tip }

-It was mentioned in this Challenge that we need to check the image layers for getting flag.
-For this, I chose `Crane` as it was mentioned that this tool is already installed else `dive` is also a nice tool for this.
+Initially it was mentioned in this Challenge that, we need to check the image layers for getting the flag.
+For that, I chose `Crane` as it was mentioned that this tool is already installed else `dive` is also a nice choise for this.

 ### Check the config of the image